dhis2/dhis2-docs/src/developer/web-api/tracker.md

     POST /api/potentialDuplicates

-The payload you provide must include the IDs of the original and duplicate tracked entities.
+The payload you provide must include the UIDs of the original and duplicate tracked entities.
 New potential duplicates are open by default.

 ```json
 {